jvzonlab/OrganoidTracker/_sources/AUTOMATIC_TRACKING.md.txt

 In the `organoid_tracker.ini` file you might need to change the so-called 'temperature'.
 This accounts for the amount of shared information between the individual neural network predictions.
 If your data is similar to the data the neural networks are trained on you can use the temperature associated with them (1.5 for our own models).
 If you have trained your own models you have to calibrate the marginalization procedure to get a temperature ([See here for how to calibrate](./CALIBRATE_MARGINALIZATION.md).
 It is good to note that this temperature is generally able to absorb any miscalibration of the neural network outputs as well.

-This step also will you dataset where all low-confidence links are filtered out.
+This step also gives you dataset where all low-confidence links are filtered out.
 The threshold can be set in the `organoid_tracker.ini` file.

 Step 6: Manually correct warnings
 ---------------------------------